 Washington state parks are home to some picturesque waterfalls, and the Olympic National Park may be the best one of the lot.
 The most popular ones include Madison Falls in the Elwha Valley, Marymere Falls in Lake Crescent, and Sol Duc Falls in Sol Duc.

 The park rangers and signage will guide you to these waterfalls that showcase nature’s beauty.
+There are so many waterfall hikes by Seattle that you’ll love checking out.

 Hiking in the Park